Fall Reading Center

 Each item should offer hands-on learning and encourage exploration.

 Use labeled bins with pictures so the child knows exactly where things belong.
+Point to and read them naturally throughout the day.
 This supports independence and teaches responsibility at clean-up time.
 Adding words to the labels helps with early reading.

 You don’t need brand-new toys every month.
 Simply swap out puzzles, add seasonal props, or introduce new books to keep centers fresh and engaging.